Costco July same-store sales miss estimates

+* Immunovaccine announces positive interim clinical data from ovarian cancer study of DPX-survivac in combination with epacadostat

-Costco Wholesale Corp (COST.O) reported July same-store sales that missed analysts' estimates, hurt by a stronger dollar that pulled in weak sales from its overseas stores.
+Aug 8 Costco Wholesale Corp reported July same-store sales that missed analysts' estimates, hurt by a stronger dollar that pulled in weak sales from its overseas stores.

 Sales at stores open at least a year rose 4 percent in the four-week period ended August 4, including the impact of fuel and foreign exchange.